uezo/ChatdollKit/README.md

 To retrieve memories and include them in the conversation, simply add the `Extension/ChatMemory/ChatMemoryTool` component to the main GameObject.

 **NOTE:** ChatMemory manages what is known as episodic memory.
-There is also an entity called `Knowledge`, which is known as corresponds to factual information, but it is not automatically extracted or stored.
+There is also an entity called `Knowledge`, which corresponds to factual information, but it is not automatically extracted or stored.
 Handle it manually as needed.
 (By default, it is included in search targets.)

 ## 🗣️ Speech Synthesizer (Text-to-Speech)